 The biggest reason why puppies pee off the pee pad is because they really haven't grasped the concept.
 Unless you got your puppy from a reputable breeder who took the time to introduce your puppy to them, your puppy may have never encountered a pee pad in his life before.

 While you don’t want your pup repeatedly destroying the pee pads, you may want to have a few laying about so they can at least get used to their presence.
 Let your pup sniff at it and paw at it to see that it’s not going to harm them.

 Not Aiming Right

-It could therefore be that your puppy knows that he has to go on the pad, but he may not be that good yet to aim correctly.
+It could be that your puppy knows that he has to go on the pad, but he may not be that good yet to aim correctly.
 Perhaps he's perfectly on the pad but his bum is sticking out.
-Give these pups some credit for the effort, with time and your gentle guidance, they get better and better at aiming.
+Give these pups some credit for the effort.
+With time and your gentle guidance, they get better and better at aiming.

 It's in a High-Traffic Area Too Busy Area

 The placement of the pee pads needs to be strategic.
-Avoid trafficked areas where there is lot going on as distraction can negatively impact the short attention spans of puppies.
+Avoid trafficked areas where there is a lot going on, as a distraction can negatively impact the short attention spans of puppies.
 One minute he's thinking about using the pad, the next he's off of it heading towards a toy your toddler just dropped and he has an accident right off the pad.

 A Matter of Hygiene

 If your dog's pee pads are dirty and soaked, your puppy may be naturally inclined to not use it.
 Yes, despite having messes in the home, dogs are naturally inclined to not want to step on their pee or poop.
 So give your pup some credit if he's peeing off the pee pad because you have forgotten to change it recently!

 Not Able to Hold It